 The failure to adhere to the regulations established under HIPAA can lead to criminal and civil penalties, followed by progressive disciplinary actions.
 These penalties apply to healthcare entities, as well as individuals.

 The reckless or intentional failure to comply with the rules set forward under HIPAA is called “Willful Neglect.”
 Violations, as a result of willful neglect, can carry severe penalties, civil or criminal depending on the exact facts of the case.

 In early 2011, the HHS (The Department of Health and Human Services) levied a fine of $4.3 million on an entity named Cignet Health Center for willful neglect.
 What’s unique about this case is that the entity was not fined for breach of privacy.

-Instead, the penalties were applied as a result of the entity’s inability to submit 41 patient requests for access to health information. $3 million of the fine was applied for the entity’s refusal to cooperate with the investigation carried out by the OCR (Office for Civil Rights).
+Instead, the penalties were applied due to the entity’s inability to submit 41 patient requests for access to health information.
+A $3 million fine was applied for the entity’s refusal to cooperate with the investigation.

 This particular case is evidence of the HHS’s commitment to enforcing HIPAA in its entirety and not just the privacy provisions.
-It is also indicative of the government’s perspective on “claims of ignorance” and the refusal to cooperate with investigations.
+It also indicates the government’s perspective on “claims of ignorance” and the refusal to cooperate with investigations.

 Around 50% of these cases had nothing to do with breaches.
 Instead, they were related to the lack of written HIPAA policies and procedures, HIPAA training certificates for employees, and written risk assessments.

-The American Psychological Association has pointed out that a large number of solo and small-scale practices have often been at the receiving end of the HHS’s wrath, despite enforcement being focused on large providers.
-To put it simply, the government will not tolerate violation of the HIPAA statues from any provider, big or small.
+The American Psychological Association has pointed out that many small-scale practices have often been at the receiving end of the HHS’s wrath, despite enforcement being focused on large providers.
+Simply put, the government will not tolerate violating HIPAA statutes from any provider, big or small.